MichaelCurrin/static-sites-generator-resources/Jekyll/setup_and_run.md

 #### System dependencies

-1. Follow instructions under [Jekyll Guides](https://jekyllrb.com/docs/installation/#guides) for your OS to install or update `ruby`.
-This will make the `gem` command available.
+1. Install or update **Ruby** globally.
+    - Go the [Installation Guides](https://jekyllrb.com/docs/installation/#guides) section of the Jekyll docs and follow the guide relevant for your OS.
+    - For macOS _Catalina_ specifically, see this [guide](https://github.com/MichaelCurrin/learn-to-code/blob/master/Scripting%20languages/Ruby/README.md#macos)).
+    - Once _Ruby_ is installed, you can run the `ruby` and `gem` commands.
-2. Install the Jekyll gem at the user level.
+2. Install the **Jekyll** gem at the user level.
 By default, this will install to the `~/.gems` directory.
     ```bash
     $ gem install --user-install jekyll
     ```

-You can run the gem from anywhere now.
+You can run the Jekyll _gem_ from anywhere now.

 ```bash
 $ type jekyll